How to Fix Apps Crashing on Android

 Alternatively, you might want to try and connect to another Wi-Fi network.

 Surprisingly enough, clearing your memory cache can fix most crashing and freezing issues.
 The cache holds the information and files to help apps launch and work faster.
 The cache can fill up over time and, if you don’t clean it up, it will clog up and cause problems.
 Your apps may crash, your device will work slower, and your loading times will be much longer.
 Find the cache settings on your phone and clear it once or twice a month at least.
 Here is how you do that:

 - Select “Apps” and find the app that keeps causing problems.

-- Choose “Clear cache” to delete the cached data for that app.
+- Tap on App’s Storage and choose “Clear cache” to delete the cached data for that app.

 - Select “Force stop” to stop the app from running.
 This step is optional and you should resort to it if the app continues crashing even after you’ve cleared its cache.

 If the storage on your device is packed to the limit, you will probably experience some problems.
 Your smartphone or tablet will become slower, and some apps could start crashing.
 Remove all apps you don’t currently use, delete some old videos and photos, and install some cleaning and maintenance apps.